SOUTH CAROLINA EXPUNGEMENT LAWYER

 Should One Mistake Ruin Your Life?

-No it shouldn’t, and in South Carolina there is a process that lets you clean up your record, permanently.
+No it shouldn’t and in South Carolina there is a process that lets you clean up your record, permanently.
 Not everyone qualifies, but if you do, the immediate and future benefits can be huge.
-It’s called an expungement.

 What is an Expungement?

 An expungement is the destruction or obliteration of criminal records relating to an arrest or a conviction.
 So what exactly is destroyed?
-An expungement will destroy all publicly available traces of the arrest and/or conviction including any booking record, mug shots, and fingerprints.
+An expungement will destroy all publicly available traces of the arrest and or the conviction including any booking record, mug shots, and fingerprints.

 If you were convicted of a crime then you may be eligible for an expungement in the following cases.